ChrisMuteb/CRUD_Patient/README.md

-# CRUD_Patient using Java Spring-boot/ Postman / MySQL workbench
+# CRUD_Patient
-Create a REST API for the patient directory at a dentist
+Create a REST API for the patient directory using Java Spring-boot/ Postman / MySQL workbench
+Language: Java
+Project: Maven
+Spring Boot: 3.1.2
+Packaging: Jar
+Java version: Java 17

 # API Requirements
 REST clients should be able to: